frillsdev/frills-neocities/content/blog/240109-bookmark-dump.md

 1. <a href="https://evilmartians.com/chronicles/images-done-right-web-graphics-good-to-the-last-byte-optimization-techniques">Images done right: Web graphics, good to the last byte — Martian Chronicles, Evil Martians’ team blog</a> - An article I never read about web graphics and using SVGs

-1. <a href="javascript:(function(){revenge=document.createElement('LINK');revenge.href='https://rawgithub.com/Heydon/REVENGE.CSS/master/revenge.css';revenge.rel='stylesheet';revenge.media='all';document.body.appendChild(revenge);})();">Revenge CSS</a> - Bookmarklet that uses selectors to find bad markup, not sure how in-date this bookmarket is as it is not being actively maintained 😛
+1. <a href="javascript:(function(){revenge=document.createElement('LINK');revenge.href='https://rawgithub.com/Heydon/REVENGE.CSS/master/revenge.css';revenge.rel='stylesheet';revenge.media='all';document.body.appendChild(revenge);})();">Revenge CSS</a> - Bookmarklet that uses selectors to find bad markup, not sure I would trust this these days, it is not actively maintained 😛

-1. <a href="https://codepen.io/preghostphase/pen/MWWZBze">buttonClub</a> - A Codepen made by an old friend who obsessed with collecting buttons with fun hovers.
+1. <a href="https://codepen.io/preghostphase/pen/MWWZBze">buttonClub</a> - A Codepen made by an old friend who loved collecting buttons with fun hovers.
 Not very accessible, so don't condone their use but they're fun to look at and inspire you to find ways of building them accessibly.

 1. <a href="https://www.cssfontstack.com/">CSS Font stack</a> - A complete collection of web-safe CSS font stacks.